 Common Name: Horned Holly

-Ilex cornuta is a Evergreen Shrub up to 4.00 metres tall.
+Ilex cornuta is an evergreen shrub that can grow up to 4.00 metres tall.

 It has edible and medicinal uses.